 We can help…

-We have an employability team that offer support and advice to help you to find a job.
+We have an employability team that offers support and advice to help you find a job.
 This includes practical support such as CV writing and interview skills, training opportunities and work experience.
-Visit our employability pages for more information or email them.
+Visit our employability pages for more information.

 It has to be paid into a bank account

 You will need a bank account to receive your monthly Universal Credit payment.
 It’s best to get a basic bank account that has no overdraft facility and will allow you to set up Direct Debits.